 Description: (Soma)tic poetry rituals create an “extreme present” for our writing, spaces where we get to focus on nothing but the hidden poems already existing in the world where we stand.
 These rituals and their resulting poems will help us see the creative viability in everything around us and help us put an end our alienation from our planet as well as from one another and ourselves.
 95% of poets stop writing due to stress of responsibilities and (Soma)tic rituals show us how to always build bridges back to our creative tools.
 Creative people are survivors and we will examine the important role of artists for the future health and happiness of our species.
-For samples of rituals, please see this link:

 Lunch will be provided for participants.

 Please note that CA will also do two further Poem Present events: